noxonsu/onout.org/doc/contributing.md

 - ✅ it's like a game development, you release a game on steam.com and earn each sale

 ## Risks?
 People don't like risk according  https://en.wikipedia.org/wiki/Risk_aversion theory.
-So this let's see to the statistics of another our products (Calculated November 2022 statistic):
+So this let's see to the statistics of other our products (Calculated on November 2022):

 | Name             | Release date   | Investments (Developer's rate), USD | Earnings, USD | APY                              | ROI |
 |------------------|----------------|-------------------------------------|---------------|----------------------------------|-----|